animeshtrivedi/testweb/index.md

 style="float:right;width:25%;max-width:150px;margin-left:15px;"/></a>
 {% endraw %}

-I am Research Staff Member (RSM) in Cloud and Computing Infrastructure group at the IBM Research Lab, Zurich Switzerland.
+I am Research Staff Member (RSM) in Cloud and Computing Infrastructure group at the IBM Research Lab, Zurich, Switzerland.
+Before joining the lab, I finished my PhD in Computer Science at ETH Zurich under the supervision of Prof. Thomas Gross.

 My main research areas are networking, operating systems, and distributed systems.
 Broadly speaking, I am interested in the performance aspect of systems, spanning from multi-core CPUs to distributed environments.
 Currently, I am investigating how modern high-performance devices (100+ Gbps network, NVMe/3DXP storage, etc.) can be leveraged in large-scale data-processing systems such as Spark, Tensorflow, serverless workloads.
 I am one of the founding contributors of the [Apache Crail (Incubating)](https://crail.incubator.apache.org/) project.